-The first data release occurred on Tuesday February 17 2015 and it included Whole Transcriptome RNA-seq data from 697 single cells from human heart and brain across the three studies.
+The first data release, projected for Tuesday February 17 2015, will include Whole Transcriptome RNA-seq data from 697 single cells from human heart and brain across the three studies.
 Click here to get information on applying for data access.

-Data are embargoed for a period of six months for each available data release; applicants for data are prohibited from publishing findings during this period.
+Data are embargoed for a period of six months for each available wave of data; applicants for data are prohibited from publishing findings during this period.
 Along with the .bam files (in SRA format), qualified investigators will receive phenotypes and gene expression counts for these samples.

 Below are the list of files available to download based on Institutional Review Board (IRB) consent:

 - Sequencing Data, containing sequencing read and mapping information (BAM files) stored as the Sequencing Read Archive (SRA) format.